-This guidebook was fully revised in spring 2009 for many route alterations and additional Gaelic placenames.
-It contains all you need to plan and enjoy your holiday on the Dingle Way:
+This guidebook was fully revised in early 2016 for several route alterations, remeasured distances, additional Gaelic placenames, altered ferry arrangements and some fresh photographs.
+The revised version was released in April 2016, and contains all you need to plan and enjoy your holiday on the Dingle Way:

 - the Way in sections, with summaries of distance, terrain and where to find food and drink

 - concise background on pre-history, heritage and wildlife